avolutions/canvas-painter/website/docs/canvas.md

 ### Enable zooming and panning

 Zooming and panning functionality can be easily enabled through configuration options.
-By setting `zoomable` and `pannable` in the canvas options, you allow users to zoom in and out or pan across the canvas.
+By setting `zoomable` and `pannable` in the canvas options, you allow users to zoom in and out and/or pan across the canvas.

 ```js
 const canvas = Canvas.init('myCanvas', { zoomable: true, pannable: true} );